 5. Pay Attention to Your Customer Segments

-There are 4 generations of customers traveling and each have different expectations and use different channels.
+There are 4 generations of customers traveling and each has different expectations and use different channels.
 For example, the Boomers tend to want more luxurious and “high touch” experiences than Gen Z, who are looking for more adventurous and local experiences and are more present on channels like Instagram.
 Who do you cater to the most?
 Who do you want to cater to the most?
 Are you delivering personalized messages to each of these groups?

 6. Adapt Your Offers and Services